shahbaz272/TwitterSentimentAnalysis/README.md

 **Error Analysis**

-We have seen the Logistic Regression with TF-IDF performs the best.
+We have seen the SVM with TF-IDF performs the best.
 The following is a sample of misclassifications.

 ![alt_text](images/11.png "image_tooltip")